DOI-USGS/ISIS3/README.md

       After activation, the environment variables can be set using the syntax: `conda config vars set KEY=VALUE`.
       To set all the environment variables ISIS requires, run the following command, updating the paths as needed:

-      For ISIS 4.2.0 and earlier, use:

           conda env config vars set ISISROOT=$CONDA_PREFIX ISISDATA=[path to data directory] ISISTESTDATA=[path to test data directory]

-      For versions of ISIS after 4.2.0, use:

-          conda env config vars set ISIS3ROOT=$CONDA_PREFIX ISIS3DATA=[path to data directory] ISIS3TESTDATA=[path to test data directory]

       To make these changes take effect, re-activate the isis environment by running: